Hacking Task Confounder in Meta-Learning: Introduction

-To explore the causes of this phenomenon, we construct a Structural Causal Model (SCM).
-As shown in Figure \ref{fig2.2}, we denote the distinct causal factors of task $\tau_i$ and task $\tau_j$ as ${\rm{A}}^{i}$ and ${\rm{A}}^{j}$, as well as the shared causal factors as ${\rm{B}}^{i,j}$.
-To ensure a generic prior that performs well, meta-learning performs joint learning on all tasks.
+To explore the reasons behind this phenomenon, we propose using causal theory for analysis (See Subsection \ref{sec:3.3} for details).
+We begin by constructing Structural Causal Models (SCMs) for the training phase of ML, as shown in Figure \ref{fig2}.
+In the SCMs, ${\rm{A}}^{i}$ and ${\rm{A}}^{j}$ are the distinct causal factors of task $\tau_i$ and task $\tau_j$, and ${\rm{B}}^{i,j}$ means the shared causal factors of these two tasks.
+Meanwhile, causal factors can be considered as different semantics of the data, e.g., color and shape, also considered as generating factors used for data generation \cite{zimmermann2021contrastive}.
+Since meta-learning performs joint learning on all the training tasks, it acquires all the causal factors.
 Thus, the non-overlapping causal factors ${\rm{A}}^{i}$ of $\tau_i$ may cause spurious correlations with $\tau_j$, and ${\rm{A}}^{j}$ holds the same with $\tau_i$.
-This misleading correlation introduces bias into meta-knowledge, ultimately affecting model generalization.
-Additionally, it varies across different batches, e.g., the tasks differ in different batches.
-We identify this confounding factor as ``\textbf{Task Confounder}".
+These misleading correlations between training tasks will introduce bias into the learned knowledge and ultimately affect generalization, which is called ``\textbf{task confounder}''.

-Inspired by this insight, we propose a plug-and-play meta-learning causal representation learner (MetaCRL) to encode decoupled causal knowledge, thereby eliminating task confounders.
+To address this issue, we propose a plug-and-play meta-learning causal representation learner (MetaCRL) to encode decoupled causal knowledge, thereby eliminating task confounders.
 It consists of two modules: the disentangling module and the causal module.
-The former aims to extract causal factors across all tasks and provide a subset of causal factors relevant to each task, while the latter is responsible for ensuring their causality.
+The former aims to extract generating factors across all tasks and provide a subset of factors relevant to each task, while the latter is responsible for ensuring their causality.
 The modules achieve their objectives through a simple bi-level optimization mechanism with regularization terms.
-By incorporating MetaCRL into meta-learning, we dynamically eliminate task confounders during the training process.
-Through extensive evaluations on multiple meta-learning benchmarks, we demonstrate that MetaCRL can significantly improve performance.
+By incorporating MetaCRL into meta-learning, we dynamically eliminate task confounders during the meta-training process.
+Through extensive evaluations of multiple meta-learning benchmarks, we demonstrate that MetaCRL can significantly improve performance.